2022 Tiverton and Honiton by-election: Trigger

-Parish was first elected as a Conservative MP in the 2010 general election.
+Popular incumbent Parish was first elected as a Conservative MP in the 2010 general election.
 A female Conservative MP complained on 25 April 2022 to the party's Chief Whip about a male colleague having watched pornography on his mobile phone in the Commons chamber, without identifying the individual.
 This was later identified to be Parish.
 He was alleged to have watched pornography on two occasions in the House of Commons.
 Parish said the first occasion was accidental, as he discovered a pornographic website during a search related to tractors, but admitted that the second occasion had been intentional, and announced his intention to resign as an MP on 30 April 2022.

 On 4 May, Parish was appointed to the position of Steward and Bailiff of the Manor of Northstead, disqualifying him from being an MP, which is a mechanism by which an MP's resignation is put into effect.

 On 17 May, the writ was moved by the Chief Whip, Chris Heaton-Harris, formally triggering the by-election.

 On 19 May, the acting returning officer published the notice of the election confirming the timetable with the poll taking place on Thursday 23 June 2022, the same day as the Wakefield by-election.